rowdyrabouw/11ty-starter-demo/README.md

 - PurgeCSS to remove unused CSS (set up for TailwindCSS by default) in production
 - HTML minified in production
 - CSS minified in production
-- Webpack used to bundle scripts
+- Parcel used to compile scripts
 - Scripts optimised for production
 - Document `<head>` crafted using [htmlhead.dev](https://htmlhead.dev)